 SET hg_experimental_serverless_computing_max_cores = 32;

--- Execute the SQL query.
+-- Run the query.

 INSERT INTO sink_tbl SELECT * FROM source_tbl;

--- Reset the configuration.
+-- Reset both parameters.

 reset hg_computing_resource;